Why I Chose to Study and Work in Japan as a Mechanical Engineer from Pakistan

 My interest in Japan stemmed from my undergraduate studies in mechanical engineering at a top university in Pakistan.
 As part of my studies, I became familiar with Japanese technology, including automobiles and household equipment, which are highly acclaimed in Pakistan.
 I was impressed by their advanced technology and decided to pursue my master’s and doctor’s degrees in Japan.

-In 2018, I enrolled at Ritsumeiken University in Japan and have lived in Shiga prefecture for four years.
+From 2018, I enrolled at Ritsumeiken University in Japan and lived in Shiga prefecture for four years.
 Meeting people from diverse backgrounds has been the most valuable aspect of my time in Japan, despite the initial challenge of adjusting to the language barrier.
 However, I made good Japanese and international friends along the way, especially through university dormitory life.

 Although I only knew the word ‘Konnichiwa’ before coming to Japan, I started studying Japanese after I arrived.
 Although my master’s and doctor’s degree classes were in English, I gradually improved my Japanese ability through small conversations with my Japanese friends.
 After four years of studying Japanese, I was able to obtain JLPT N2 in July 2022.